Quantum Computing and Defense: The Double-Edged Sword of Tomorrow's Technology

 Quantum's Defense Applications

-The computational properties that make quantum computing transformative include:
+The computational properties that make quantum computing particularly powerful for certain defense applications include:

 Exponential Parallelism: Quantum computers can consider vast numbers of possibilities simultaneously, making them powerful for optimization problems like logistics planning or battlefield simulations.